cssninjaStudio/vuero/documentation/animated-checkbox/animated-checkbox-documentation.md

     - 'Option 7'
 ---

-### V-AnimatedCheckbox
+### VAnimatedCheckbox

 Vuero provides nicely styled switch segment when you need to display such control in your forms.
-Vuero `V-AnimatedCheckbox` component have several color modififers.
+Vuero `VAnimatedCheckbox` component have several color modififers.
 Available modifiers are `primary`, `success`, `info`, `warning` and `danger`.
 Please refer to the markup for more details about usage.